APIs

 FluentD API

-This API forwards the container logs into fluendD.
+This API forwards the container logs into fluentD.

 install(self, application_name, category_log_levels_dict=None):